Hedron LogoAfternoon

 Typical combined rate5%–11%

 Economic nexus threshold$250,000 in prior-year Alabama retail sales (remote sellers).
-See ADOR FAQ and SSUT pages.

 Remote seller optionFlat 8% SSUT instead of local rates